Nuclear Medicine

 There is an array of different nuclear medicine procedures, with some of the more common ones being:

-When attending your appointment, please bring your referral from your medical practitioner, Medicare card and all other relevant health care cards, and any existing films or reports relating to the region being scanned.
+When attending your appointment, please bring your referral from your medical practitioner, Medicare card and all other relevant health care cards.
+Please also bring any previous scans or reports relating to the region being scanned, if they were not undertaken at Marina.

 Your preparation procedure for your appointment will depend on the type of study being performed, as well as the region of interest.
 Some examinations require fasting, cessation of some medications or caffeine, blood tests, or other procedures.
 However, you will be advised of your specific preparation instructions at the time of booking.